-The Group Income Statement includes the release of £110,000 in accrued bonuses which has been disclosed separately in the current year.
+The Group Income Statement in the comparative year includes the release of £110,000 in accrued bonuses which has been disclosed separately.
 The Board's best estimate of the liability to pay bonuses as at 30 June 2022 was £170,000 and this was recorded with the prior year accruals balance.
-In the current year, £110,000 of this liability was released to the Group Income Statement following annual reappraisal of the estimated liability at 30 June 2023.
-The balance being carried forward to the future periods, is the Board's estimation of a constructive obligation with regards to bonuses in respect of work undertaken to date in progressing new business development and sales opportunities.
+In the 2023 year, £110,000 of this liability was released to the Group Income Statement following annual reappraisal of the estimated liability at 30 June 2023.
+The balance carried forward to future periods, is the Board's estimation of a constructive obligation with regards to bonuses in respect of work undertaken to date in progressing new business development and sales opportunities.